Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/03_recursion/recursion.rst

 - When a function calls another function at its end, it's known as *tail call*.
 - When a function calls itself at its end, it's known as *tail recursion*.

 Compilers have special optimizations for tail calls.
 Their main purpose is to avoid adding new *stack frames* to the *call stack* because if the tail call is the last thing a function needs to do, there is no reason to return to the function when the nested call finishes.
 Instead of pushing new stack frame, machine code performs a jump to the beginning of the function.
 This creates a loop which reuses current stack frame and works on the same memory.
-Factorial function is not tail recursive because it needs to perform multiplication after nested call returns.
+Factorial function is not tail recursive because it needs to perform multiplication after nested call returns (though it could be modified to be tail-recursive).

 All of recursive functions can also be written in iterative form.
 The iterative form is very often faster because calling a function recursively requires some overhead for each call (pushing new stack frame).
 Additionally, a good iterative implementation can optimize out redundant calculations - in case of recursive Fibonacci implementation you can notice that some function calls might happen multiple times: ``F(5) = F(4) + F(3) = F(3) + F(2) + F(2) + F(1)``.
 Since recursion does not save the result anywhere, it's being lost and recomputed multiple times.
 Iterative version stores 2 previous results.
 Some implementations can go even further as having a table (an array) of precomputed results for common inputs.